MMC calculator

 Inputs are in green.
 Outputs are in red.
 Formulas used can be seen below the calculator.

-Capacitance uF 942C20P15K-F
+Capacitance uF

-Voltage rating Volt
+Voltage rating VDC

 Capacitors in series